s4njk4n/StorX_Multinode_Tools/README.md

 This script sequqentially updates ONLY THE OPERATING SYSTEM on EVERY node that has its IP address in the "ip_addresses" text file that you will setup below.
 After updating the OS, it then reboots the VPS and finally does a "getstatus" so the user can see that the StorX node on that VPS is back online and connected to the StorX network post the update and reboot.
 It then moves on to the next VPS and performs the same procedure.
 SSH key-based authentication needs to be already setup in order for this script to be useful.
+Node reputation remains UNCHANGED with this script (as per testing findings so far).

 _check_StorX_node_statuses.sh_